.

 • Determine how much life insurance coverage you need.
 Many people underestimate how much coverage they should get.

-• Use an online coverage calculator to find the right amount of coverage for your particular needs.
+• Use an online life insurance calculator to find the right amount of coverage for your situation.

-• Understand what could affect your monthly premiums, including your health and lifestyle.
+• Understand the factors that affect your life insurance premiums, including your health and lifestyle.

-• Shop around and compare rates among different insurers to find the best option for you.
+• Shop around and compare rates from different insurers to find the best option for you.

 Additional sources: